-Uniper is an international energy company with around 12,000 employees in more than 40 countries.
-With about 35 GW of installed generation capacity, Uniper is among the largest global power generators.
-The company plans to make its power generation CO2-neutral in Europe by 2035.
+Uniper is a leading international energy company, has around 11,500 employees, and operates in more than 40 countries.
+The company plans for its power generation business in Europe to be carbon-neutral by 2035.
+And Uniper’s roughly 33 gigawatts of installed generation capacity make it one of the world‘s largest electricity producers.
 In the UK, Uniper owns and operates a flexible generation portfolio of seven power stations, a fast-cycle gas storage facility and two high pressure gas pipelines, from Theddlethorpe to Killingholme and from Blyborough to Cottam, in the north east.
 We also have significant long-term regasification capacity at the Grain LNG terminal in Kent, to convert LNG back to natural gas.

 As a pioneer in the field of hydrogen, Uniper has set itself the target of operating worldwide along the entire value chain in the future and implementing projects that will make hydrogen the mainstay of the future energy supply.